-The shorter residence times are associated with vapor transport between the soil surface and atmosphere.
-The longer residence times are probably associated with uptake of water by tree roots, movement through the tree trunks, and eventual evapotranspiration from the trees.
 The long residence time suggest that soil deposition could have a significant effect on the timing of exposures from atmospheric releases.
-However, the low deposition velocities that are associated with long residence times suggest that the amount of HTO reaching the soil is small compared to the vegetation.
+However, the low deposition velocities associated with long residence times, 1% or less of the re-emitted HTO in the experiments described by Boyer et al. (2009), suggest that the amount of HTO reaching the soil is small compared to the vegetation.
 This suggests that deposition to the soil is not an important factor when estimating deposition velocity for short term accidental releases.
-This Page Intentionally Left Blank